GeorgeAria/CSProjectFiles/README.md

-# Welcome!!
+# Welcome!
-This Github page contains projects that I have worked on over the course of my time in CSULA.
+This Github page showcases projects that I have successfully excetued over the past 6 years, during my undergraduate career at Cal-State University Los Angeles (CSULA).
-Thank you for visiting!!
+Thank you for visiting!